 It’s not just about winning; plenty of Beautiful Bizarre Art Prize finalists have also enjoyed a boost to their careers!

-Each year, the Editor-in-Chief of Beautiful Bizarre Magazine and team review all entries submitted to the Beautiful Bizarre Art Prize, and a short list of 110 finalists [25 per Award category: Digital Art, Photography, Sculpture; 35 for the Traditional Art Award category] are selected.
+Each year, the Editor-in-Chief of Beautiful Bizarre Magazine and the team review all entries submitted to the Beautiful Bizarre Art Prize.
+From here, 140 entries are short-listed as Finalists [25 per Award category: Digital Art, Photography, Sculpture; 50 from the Traditional Art Award category; and 15 from the Emerging Art Award category].
 The esteemed Jury Panel, which changes each year, then reviews each Finalist’s work and practice, and casts their vote.
 From these votes the Winners in each Award category and the overall Grand Prize Winner are selected.

-The Finalists, as well as being celebrated on our social media and website, are also automatically entered to win the People’s Choice Award.
-This is the chance for you, our amazing community, to have YOUR say, and vote for the work you feel deserves to win this prestigious Award.
+As well as being celebrated on our social media and website, the Finalists are also automatically entered to win the People’s Choice Award.
+This is the chance for you, our amazing community, to have YOUR say, and vote for the work that you feel deserves to win this prestigious Award.

 Many entries and of course the Finalists’ works are shared on the Beautiful Bizarre Magazine socials and website over the year – so don’t miss your opportunity to get your work in front of our Editor-in-Chief and see it shared with our 1 million + social media community – enter today!

 $50,000 USD in Cash & Prizes to be won in the 2023 Beautiful Bizarre Art Prize + plus receive global exposure for your practice!

 Previous Beautiful Bizarre Art Prize Finalists have shared their progress stories with us, and we want to celebrate these achievements.
 So why not take a few minutes out to discover what some of the 2022 Finalists have been up to since last year’s event.